dotnet/interactive/docs/NotebookswithJupyter.md

 There are two ways to use .NET notebooks on your machine with .NET Interactive:

-* Install .NET Interactive as a Jupyter kernel for use with Jupyter Notebook, JupyterLab, nteract, Azure Data Studio, and others.
+* Install .NET Interactive as a Jupyter kernel for use with Jupyter Notebook, JupyterLab, nteract, and others.

 or